iauvi/aio-firebog-blocklists/README.md

 |Blue/Green| 🔶 |Incorporates blue sources & green sources, included in The Bog AIO list & blue/green AIO list, poses a high risk of disrupting your browsing experience|
 |Blue| 🟦 |Incorporates blue sources, included in The Bog AIO list & the blue AIO list, poses a high risk of disrupting your browsing experience|
 |Green| 🟩 |Incorporates green sources, included in The Bog AIO list & the green AIO list, poses a low risk of disrupting your browsing experience, excludes [anudeepND's Allowlist](https://github.com/KnightmareVIIVIIXC/allowlist)|

+> [!CAUTION]
+> Using more than one list at the same time can cause issues

 | AIO Lists | ⬛ | AdBlock | PiHole | Hosts | Domain | 🟩 🟦 🟧 |
 |---:|:---:|:---:|:---:|:---:|:---:|:---|